-NYPD Transit cops arrest a man for one murder, and he tells them he's committed 6 more
+NYPD Transit cops arrest a man for one murder, and he says he's committed 6 more

 Transit police found Nicholas Brent Gibson, 32, coming off of a subway train Sunday and arrested him.
 During questioning, police said, Gibson confessed to killing 77-year-old Erik Stocker in Miami Beach in April, and then allegedly told police he'd killed six other people in Florida, Georgia and California.

-Police in those states are working to corroborate the statements about the six other killings, but haven't been able to connect Gibson to the alleged crimes yet, Miami Beach Police spokesman Ernesto Rodriguez told CNN Wednesday.
+Police in those states are working to corroborate the statements about the six other killings, but haven't been able to connect Gibson to the alleged crimes yet, Miami Beach Police spokesman Ernesto Rodriguez told CNN on Wednesday.

 CNN reached out to a public defender assigned to Gibson, but did not immediately hear back.